A topic from the subject of Analytical Chemistry in Chemistry.

 Experiment Overview:

 Gas chromatography (GC) is a powerful analytical technique used to separate and identify volatile compounds in a sample.
-In this experiment, you will use GC to analyze a mixture of volatile organic compounds (VOCs) and determine their individual components.
+This experiment demonstrates the use of GC to analyze a mixture of volatile organic compounds (VOCs) and determine their individual components.

 Materials and Equipment: